Moogel/Dictated-translator/README.md

 # Dictated-translator
 This may probably help you with libraries that work with speech to text, translate text to many languages and text to speech.
-All this for free, without loggin in to any service, This is a simple but functional project.
+All this for free, without log in to any service, This is a simple but functional project.

 I had some troubles with the google_trans library, those were usually issues with the library by itself, i solve it installing googletrans 3.1.0a0 and it works properly with the project, I would recommend you to install that specific version before run the project.
 You should not have problems with the rest of the project.